You may already be familiar with the basics of customer relationship management or CRM software for your business.

 - Server hosting: If you’d like to host Monica on your own server, that’s an option.
 Otherwise, the CRM will remain on its own original, dedicated server.

-- Centralized communications: As you’d expect out of any good CRM, Monica allows you to manage all your contacts, interactions, and other pertinent information on an appealing centralized dashboard.
+- Centralized communications: As you’d expect from all good personal CRM apps, Monica allows you to manage all your contacts, interactions, and other pertinent information on an appealing centralized dashboard.

 - Gifts: Monica is yet another CRM with a gift feature.
 For any contact, you can see the gifts you’ve already offered and add new ones.